Medicare open enrollment plan changes: Key takeaways

 But if you’re in poor health, you’ll also want to check into the availability of Medigap plans (Medicare supplemental coverage) before making the decision to switch to Original Medicare.

-As Wendell Potter explains, people who are switching from Medicare Advantage to Original Medicare are often those who are experiencing serious medical issues.
-And although you’ve got the right to switch to Original Medicare during open enrollment, you don’t necessarily have access to a Medigap plan without medical underwriting in most states.
+As Wendell Potter explains, people who are switching from Medicare Advantage to Original Medicare are often those who are experiencing serious medical issues (and conversely, a Kaiser Family Foundation analysis found that people who switch from Original Medicare to Medicare Advantage tend to be those who already have lower health care costs).
+Although you’ve got the right to switch to Original Medicare during open enrollment, you don’t necessarily have access to a Medigap plan without medical underwriting in most states.

 There are some exceptions, but this is an area where you’ll want to do your homework before making a decision, as your out-of-pocket costs under Original Medicare (without a Medigap plan) could be significant, depending on your healthcare needs.